 Set the message in SO local storage.
-This is the only method that is not also defined in Throwable.
+This is the only method not defined in java.lang.Throwable.

 The need for additional exceptions given the new semantics added by the other sections of this specification is obvious.
-That the specification attaches new, non-conventional, exception semantics to AsynchronouslyInterruptedException is, perhaps, not so obvious.
+That the specification attaches new, nonconventional, exception semantics to AsynchronouslyInterruptedException is, perhaps, not so obvious.
 However, after careful thought, and given our self-imposed directive that only well-defined code blocks would be subject to having their control asynchronously transferred, the chosen mechanism is logical.